 2. About us and our privacy commitment

 2.2.
-We are firmly committed to respect your right to privacy and take seriously our responsibilities concerning the processing of personal information.
+We are firmly committed to respecting your right to privacy and take seriously our responsibilities concerning the processing of personal information.
 We do not collect or process personal information unnecessarily nor solicit or receive information from children.

 3. What information do we collect?

 3.1.
 The Policy is primarily related to personal information collected and processed in order tooperate our business.

 3.2.
 We may collect personal information from you in the course of our business, including through your use of our website, when you contact or request information from us, when you engage our team to provide Services.